Kotlin Help

 Create opt-in requirement annotations

-If you want to require explicit consent to using your module's API, create an annotation class to use as an opt-in requirement annotation.
+To require opt-in to use your module's API, create an annotation class to use as an opt-in requirement annotation.
 This class must be annotated with @RequiresOptIn:

 @RequiresOptIn @Retention(AnnotationRetention.BINARY) @Target(AnnotationTarget.CLASS, AnnotationTarget.FUNCTION) annotation class MyDateTime

-• No EXPRESSION, FILE, TYPE, or TYPE_PARAMETER among targets
+• EXPRESSION, FILE, TYPE, or TYPE_PARAMETER as a target.

 • No parameters.